Closed Sets and Operators thereon: Representations, Computability and Complexity: Function inversion and image computation

 Representations $\funrep$ and $\invrep$ only cover subclasses of total functions with \emph{a priori known domains}; thus asking about the $(\funrep[d,d][X],\funrep[d,d][Y])$-computability and -complexity of function inversion would only make sense if they were restricted to total injective and \emph{surjective} functions of signature $X \to Y$ only.
-Phrased differently, formulating function inversion over a class $\mathcal{F}$ of functions and \wrt $\funrep$ only makes sense in case for all functions $f \in \mathcal{F}$ the (a priori known) codomain matches $\img(f)$; thus, the inverses of functions in $\mathcal{F}$ had to be total and (more importantly) had to share the same domain.
-This is simply not true in general.
-In general, the inverse $g$ of an injective function $f \dffn X \to Y$ is a \emph{partial} function from $Y$ to $X$; but \cref{eqn:cond-total} does not work in case of partial functions: Any $\phi \in \Reg$ satisfying \cref{eqn:cond-total} and associated to a partial function $g \parcol X \to Y$ is only defined for \emph{dyadic points in $\dom(g)$}, but $\dom(g)$ does not necessarily contain \emph{any} dyadic point.
+Phrased differently, formulating function inversion over a class $\mathcal{F}$ of functions and \wrt $\funrep$ only makes sense in case that for all functions $f \in \mathcal{F}$ the (a priori known) codomain matches $\img(f)$; thus, the inverses of functions in $\mathcal{F}$ had to be total and (more importantly) had to share the same domain.
+This is too restrictive a requirement In general, the inverse $g$ of an injective function $f \dffn X \to Y$ is a \emph{partial} function from $Y$ to $X$; but \cref{eqn:cond-total} does not work in case of partial functions: Any $\phi \in \Reg$ satisfying \cref{eqn:cond-total} and associated to a partial function $g \parcol X \to Y$ is only defined for \emph{dyadic points in $\dom(g)$}, but $\dom(g)$ does not necessarily contain \emph{any} dyadic point.

 By relaxing on the first universal quantification in \cref{eqn:cond-total} we obtain new representations $\parfunrep[d,e]$ and $\parinvrep[d,e][X]$ (\ie, \emph{multi-representation}; cf.~\cite{GWXu08}) which extend $\funrep[d,e]$ and $\invrep[d,e]$, respectively, and are tailor-made for \emph{partial functions}.
 They render any name to be defined on \emph{all} dyadic inputs (not only those from $X \cap \ID^d$), but only give good approximations (in the usual sense) if the input is close to the domain of the respective function (specializing \cite[Ex.~1.19(h)]{KMRZarXiv}).